We’re living longer today. We want to enjoy our independence and live an active life much longer than past generations, too.

 Not to worry because we have come up with what I believe is the ideal combination for supporting your bone health, no matter if you’re 35 or 65.*

 Our Calcium with Vitamins D3 and K2 is a daily supplement that provides balanced ratios of calcium, vitamin D3, and vitamin K2.
 In fact, we’ve increased the levels of vitamin D3 and K2 to match the most recent recommendations.

 Magnesium is important for bone health, so why did we leave it out?

 Adding magnesium to this supplement would have made the capsules too large for some people to comfortably swallow.
-Therefore, I recommend that you take my Calcium supplement in conjunction with my Magnesium supplement for optimal benefits.
+Therefore, I recommend that you take my Calcium supplement in conjunction with my best formulation Magnesium supplement for optimal benefits.

 - Lead levels in eggshell calcium products are much lower than in mined minerals